Bold History, Family Crest & Coats of Arms

 Moving over to Whiston, again in Lancashire, the "Bolds held the manor in Henry VIII.'s reign, from which time its descent is not distinctly traced. "

-Important Dates for the Bold family
+Early History of the Bold family

 This web page shows only a small excerpt of our Bold research.
 Another 133 words (10 lines of text) covering the years 1150, 1613, 1679, 1751, 1736, 1750, 1754, 1455, 1443, 1602, 1604, 1677, 1660, 1677, 1627, 1683, 1645, 1679, 1751, 1679, 1694, 1698, 1649, 1737, 1662 and 1684 are included under the topic Early Bold History in all our PDF Extended History products and printed products wherever possible.